How Satellite Internet Works

 The Skycasters satellite network is independent of local infrastructure, which can fail because of natural and man-made disasters.

-With bandwidth on three premier geostationary satellites--AMC-1, G-28 and T11N—Skycasters offers fast satellite Internet service virtually everywhere in the western hemisphere using VPNs (Virtual Private Networks) and Private IP networks at encryption levels that satisfy even the most-security conscious federal agencies.
+With bandwidth on three premier geostationary satellites--SES3, G-28 and T11N—Skycasters offers fast satellite Internet service virtually everywhere in the western hemisphere using VPNs (Virtual Private Networks) and Private IP networks at encryption levels that satisfy even the most-security conscious federal agencies.

-And while other companies try to sell consumer-grade equipment to commercial users, all Skycasters equipment is business-grade.
+And while other companies try to sell consumer-grade equipment to commercial users, all Skycasters internet satellite equipment is business-grade.
 From the multiple uplink antennas at our Akron, Ohio NOC to the modems and VSAT dishes at customer locations, every component in the Skycasters network is made for business use.

 Skycasters also provides the highest level of service to customers with live, in-house technical assistance that is available 24/7.